CorySparks/Python-KeyLogger/README.md

 # Broker

-The broker is not given in this repo.
-The reason being I have lost it after making the switch to an .exe.
-The broker would keep the logger alive using Deamon, even if the victim would try and kill the program via task manager or some other for of that.
+The broker keeps the logger alive using Deamon, even if the victim would try and kill the program via task manager or some other for of that.
 The broker is stored in the startup file and changed to x.exe, from executing the payload.

 # Payload